Deadlines: October 31 (Fall 2024 only)

 Travel Warnings and Restrictions

 The U.S. State Department uses a system of ratings to gauge the potential risks (mostly to personal safety and/or or health) of traveling to specific countries or specific regions within countries.
 Travel Advisories range from Level 1: Exercise Normal Precautions to Level 4: Do Not Travel.
-With the advent of the COVID-19 pandemic, many countries which would otherwise be considered fairly low risk have been changed to Level 3: Reconsider Travel or Level 4: Do Not Travel.
 You can find the list of countries here.
-If your proposed country is a Level 4 ONLY because of COVID-19, UCIS will fund your proposed project provided you have sought any necessary permissions from your school/unit, registered your travel appropriately, and followed requisite University guidelines.
+If your proposed destination is at Level 4, UCIS will most likely not be able to fund your proposed project, unless a waiver is sought (and proof of any necessary permissions from your school/unit as well as proof you have registered your travel appropriately, and followed requisite University guidelines if provided).

 Grantee Obligations